-In one of my video’s we examine Peter Paul Rubens’ Triptych of the raising of the cross.
+In one of my video’s we examine my assignment help contact.
 That triptych had hinged panels on each side that could be folded in, a fairly simple concept.

 What Grünewald has created is a poly-triptych, layers of hinged panels that can be opened to reveal three levels of images.
 Complicating the piece further is that this is a multimedia piece combining Grünewald’s paintings with the sculptures of Nicolaus of Haguenau (Nikolaus Hagenauer).
 The following are the three views of the altarpiece.

 The Isenheim Altarpiece Crucifixion painting is the one that shows when the altar is closed.
 This is the image that anyone viewing the altar during the week would see.